The Night Larry Kramer Kissed Me: Additional performances

 In 1995, The New Heights Theatre in Houston, TX opened with a production of The Night Larry Kramer Kissed Me.
 It starred Joe Kirkendall, was directed by Ron Jones with choreography by Jim Williams.

 On May 20, 2013, The Night Larry Kramer Kissed Me returned to New York as a benefit for Broadway Cares/Equity Fights AIDS and Sero Project, in celebration of the play's 20th anniversary.
 Taking place at John Jay college, this re-imagination directed by Robert La Fosse utilized an ensemble of actors rather than just one.
 After raising over $66,000, Tom Viola, executive director of Broadway Cares/Equity Fights AIDS, remarked that "the 20th anniversary performance was a moving, exhilarating success."

+In 2026 the production was revived in the UK, starring Gabriel Clark.
+The production was nominated for Best Solo Performance and Best Director at the Fringe Theatre Awards.
+The production was celebrated as "an extraordinary solo performance" with reviewers noting an "outstanding performance from Gabriel Clark."
+Alongside the show Clark interviewed various activists and prominent LGBT+ figures, including activists from ACT UP New York, Russell T Davies, ACTUP Manchester, and Dan Glass from ACT UP London.

 Film adaptation

 In 2000, The Night Larry Kramer Kissed Me was adapted into a film by David Drake himself.
 Drake also starred in this version, directed by Tim Kirkman.

 This film received praise from multiple publications, including The New York Timess Lawrence Van Gelder calling Drake "rivetingly angry, intense, frenetic, frank and touching" and the Village Voices Jessica Winter praising his "impossible balance between mordant wit and articulate bewilderment".